wowTerrific/csv/README.md

 # CSV

-Simplified CSV library for use in future projects.
+Simplified CSV library to create and update CSV files.

+## Objective
+Zero dependencies outside of the std library.

 ## TODO:
-- Test the hell out of this thing!
+- Finish unit tests and integration tests
+- Finish Docs and README
+- Send it, bro